Battle of Stalingrad: Aftermath

-A Soviet officer interviewed months after the battle, Nikolai Nikitich Aksyonov, described the scale of devastation and conflict at Stalingrad, stating that "As a historian, I tried to draw comparisons to battles I know from history: Borodino, Verdun during the Imperialist War, but none of that was right because the scale of conflict in Stalingrad makes it hard to compare it to anything.
+A Soviet officer interviewed months after the battle, Nikolai Nikitich Aksyonov, described the scale of devastation and conflict at Stalingrad, stating: "As a historian, I tried to draw comparisons to battles I know from history: Borodino, Verdun during the Imperialist War, but none of that was right because the scale of conflict in Stalingrad makes it hard to compare it to anything.
 It seemed as if Stalingrad was breathing fire for days on end."
 Some German soldiers expressed in their letters that they were trapped in a "second Verdun", while Soviet defenders described the battle as their "Red Verdun", in which they would refuse to surrender to the enemy.
 German captain Wilhelm Hosenfeld wrote in early October 1942 that, "The fight for Stalingrad now surpasses all our previous struggles—it has rightly been compared to Verdun.
 We must hope that the outcome is different.
 For I believe that the city holds a similar power for the Bolsheviks as Verdun did for the French in the First World War.
 It has become a symbol.
 This is a decisive moment.
 The French would say; Whoever holds Verdun will win the war.'
 The Führer has spoken in similar fashion of Stalingrad—and the city still has not fallen to us."
 In October 1942, a Soviet war correspondent remarked that "A city of peace has become a city of war.
 The laws of warfare have placed it on the front line, at the epicenter of a battle that will shape the outcome of the entire war.
 After sixty days of fighting the Germans now know what this means.
 'Verdun!' they scoff.
 'This is no Verdun.
 This is something new in the history of warfare.
 This is Stalingrad."
 The world press commonly referred to it as the "Verdun on the Volga" during the battle.

-The American Historian David M. Glantz stated that Stalingrad was "the most brutal clash of arms in the most terrible of twentieth-century wars".
-The French historian François Kersaudy stated that "Stalingrad was unique in the Second World War, in terms of duration, the number of soldiers killed, the relentlessness, the significance" and that "It was terrifying on both sides.
+The American historian David M. Glantz stated that Stalingrad was "the most brutal clash of arms in the most terrible of twentieth-century wars".
+The French historian François Kersaudy stated: "Stalingrad was unique in the Second World War, in terms of duration, the number of soldiers killed, the relentlessness, the significance" and that "It was terrifying on both sides.
 They both had to carry on fighting until the very end.
 The people present there would have preferred hell itself".
-British Historian Andrew Roberts stated that "The battle of Stalingrad is deservedly considered to be the most desperate in human history.
+British historian Andrew Roberts stated: "The battle of Stalingrad is deservedly considered to be the most desperate in human history.
 The German Sixth Army was sucked into a house-by-house, street-by-street, factory-by-factory struggle often even more attritional than the trench warfare of the Great War."